Decorative service page background

 Think of your doctor as your co-pilot.
 They use these visits to make sure your medications are effective and to make any necessary adjustments.
 This consistent oversight helps prevent lasting joint damage and ensures your approach to pain management evolves with your body’s needs, keeping you on the best path forward.

-The Importance of Sticking to Your Treatment Plan
+Why Sticking to Your Treatment Plan Is Crucial

 Consistency is your best friend when it comes to managing a chronic condition.
 Following your treatment plan—even on days when you feel good—is the key to keeping inflammation down and preventing flare-ups.
 This means taking your medications exactly as your doctor prescribes.
 If you experience any side effects or feel like something isn’t working, don’t just stop your treatment.
 Instead, talk to your doctor right away.